Australian Permanent Residence:

 As in every application, great care is required in preparing supporting documents for both the ENS and visa application.

 The strategy to be adopted depends on the strength of each case.
-For an application made in Australia, the ENS and visa applications can be lodged at the same time where an employer exists from July 2012; or the ENS application can be lodged and processed first, followed by the visa application only when and if the ENS application has been approved.
+For an application made in Australia, the ENS and visa applications can be lodged at the same time where an employer exists; or the ENS application can be lodged and processed first, followed by the visa application only when and if the ENS application has been approved.

 To apply in Australia, an applicant must hold an eligible substantive visa (limited exceptions apply) and must be physically present in Australia at the time of decision.
 Where a visa application is made outside Australia, the applicant must be outside Australia at the time of decision.